Santo Maris Oia Luxury Suites & Spa – Luxury, all-suite resort with 6 pools and the best spa in Santorini.

 - Kitchen: All suites and villas have a hideaway kitchenette with a sink, Nespresso machine, kettle, a mini-fridge, and a minibar.

-- Private Pools/Jacuzzis: All suites include a heated, outdoor jacuzzi on a private veranda with sunbeds.
-Villas and some suites add a private, heated pool.
+- Private Pools/Jacuzzis: All suites include a heated, outdoor jacuzzi or private pool on a private veranda with sunbeds.
+Villas all have private, heated pools.

 - Parking: Free parking onsite

 - Extras: All suites include a pillow menu, turndown service, and a complimentary bottle of wine and sweets.
-Facilities include a holistic spa with an indoor, heated pool, hydrotherapy baths, and themed days (meditation, nutrition, etc); 5 outdoor, unheated pools; live music 3 nights a week (harp, piano, or saxophone).
+Facilities include a holistic spa with an indoor, heated pool, hydrotherapy baths, and themed days (meditation, nutrition, etc); 5 outdoor, unheated pools.

 - When to Book: The hotel operates from early April until late October.
 Reserve at least 3 months in advance (4 months is better) for stays during high season from June through September, and about 2 months in advance for the low and shoulder seasons.